October 10, 2018 1 Comment

 Stitch Sampler - this fascinating book, made with a Noble binding, has a wide variety of creative embroidery samples attached to each page.

-Top Tip!
 If your inclusions are quite thick, such as these embroidery samples, be sure to include spine spacers in your binding; these should be as thick as your inclusions to prevent swell.
 Use pieces of thick card and make sure they're the same height as your bookblock and wide enough to be caught by your spine stitching.

-Stab Stitch bindings are a regular feature of my bookbinding workshops and courses, and I can help you make them with my online Mentoring Sessions, which are available to anyone, anywhere in the world, too.
-In the meantime, I hope this blog post has given you some tips and encouragement to try making these gorgeous books.
+Stab Stitch bindings are a regular feature of my bookbinding workshops and courses, and I can help you make these books with my online Mentoring Sessions.
+But if that's not right for you, I hope this blog post has given you some useful information and encouragement to try making these books.
+If you have any questions that I can help with, please leave a comment below.

 Susan the bookbinder